ASIA MARKETS: Asian Markets Drop On Renewed Worries Over U.S.-China Trade Talks

 U.S. Treasury Secretary Stephen Mnuchin and trade representative Robert Lighthizer will lead a delegation to Beijing next week for the next round of trade talks.
 Officials have reported little progress on contentious issues but remain hopeful that a deal will be struck.

-Japan's Nikkei 225 index was 1.6% lower.
+Japan's Nikkei 225 index closed down 2%.
 On Friday, Japanese electronics and entertainment company Sony announced its first 100 billion yen ($911.2 million) share buyback for 2.36% of its Tokyo-listed stock.
-Its shares were up by 5%early trading.
+Its shares closed up 4%.
 Meanwhile, Nikon plunged and auto makers such as Toyota and Honda slipped.

 On Wall Street, stocks closed lower Thursday following a sell-off by technology companies, health care stocks and banks.
 Twitter plunged almost 10% after issuing a weak forecast.
 The broad S&P 500 index shed 0.9% to 2,706.05.
 The Dow Jones Industrial Average was 0.9% lower at 25,169.53 and the Nasdaq composite slid 1.2% to 7,288.35.

 U.S. crude lost 29 cents to $52.35 per barrel in electronic trading on the New York Mercantile Exchange.
 It dropped $1.37 to settle at $52.64 per barrel in New York.
-Brent crude , used to price international oils, retreated 23 cents to $61.40 per barrel.
+Brent crude , used to price international oils, rose 5 cents to $61.67 per barrel.
 It fell $1.06 to close at $61.63 per barrel in London.

 The dollar weakened to 109.76 yen from 109.82 yen late Thursday.